smbugua/gke-multiregion-with-terraform/README.md

-# USPS GCP Terraform
+# Sandbox GCP Terraform

-This project involves the creation and management of a Google Cloud Platform (GCP) infrastructure for USPS using Terraform.
+This project involves the creation and management of a Google Cloud Platform (GCP) infrastructure for GKE sandbox using Terraform.
 The following are the key components and steps involved in this project:

 ## 1. Network and Zones
 - Define and create the Virtual Private Cloud (VPC) network in the us-central1 and us-east1 regions.